 Word of caution

-Children ages two and younger should not wear masks.
-And any mask you wear must be breathable–if you generally have trouble breathing a mask may not be the best choice for you.
+Children ages two and younger should not wear masks and any mask you wear must be breathable.
 Masks should not interfere with your eyesight.

 Remember, masks are mainly intended to keep others safe from exposure to your germs if you are infected.
 And along with practising excellent hygiene, it’s a good practice to wear one when you’re in places where it’s difficult to maintain social distancing.